mvp4g/mvp4g2/README.md

         public void companyDeleted(CompanyBean newBean); }
 ```
-To handle the ```goToEdit(CompanyBean company)``` event, just annotate the event handling method in the handler / presenter with @EventHandler, add a 'on' to the event name, change the first letter to uppercase and use the same signuture:
+To handle the ```goToEdit(CompanyBean company)``` event, just annotate the event handling method in the handler / presenter with @EventHandler, add a 'on' to the event name, change the first letter to uppercase and use the same signature:
 ```
        @EventHandler
        public void onGoToEdit(CompanyBean company) {